Keeganfn/Video-splitter/README.md

 # Video-splitter
-Splits an MP4 file into Jpegs (older project reuploaded)
+Splits an MP4 file into Jpgs (older project reuploaded)